dragonflydb/documentation/docs/command-reference/strings/msetnx.md

 ### Can I use `MSETNX` with multiple databases?

-`MSETNX`, like other commands, operates within the context of the currently selected database.
+`MSETNX`, like other commands, operates within the context of the currently [selected logical database](../server-management/select).
-To use it across multiple databases, you'd need to switch between databases and apply the command separately.
+This command sets multiple keys in the same database.